kh-savefileconverter/kh-savefileconverter.github.io/README.md

 # kh-savefileconverter.github.io
-A simple savefile converter that can convert EGS savefiles for Kingdom Hearts to Steam and vice-versa
+A simple savefile converter that can convert EGS savefiles for Kingdom Hearts 1.5+2.5 titles to Steam and vice-versa.

-Initial draft and code done by ChatGPT because this was just a "what if lol" idea
+90% of the website was done by ChatGPT (the proccess of converting is pretty simple, it just copies hex offsets from 0x0 to 0x150).